City of Subiaco

 Please refer to specific data notes for more information

 In 2021, there were 1,439 resident workers who caught public transport to work (train, bus, tram or ferry) in the City of Subiaco, compared with 4,550 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

 Analysis of the method of travel to work of the resident workers in the City of Subiaco shows that 15.7% used public transport, while 49.7% used a private vehicle, compared with 7.4% and 68.2% respectively in Western Australia.

 The major differences between the method of travel to work of the resident workers in the City of Subiaco and the Western Australia workforce were:

-- A larger percentage of resident workers who travelled by bicycle (4.9% compared to 1.0%)
+- A larger percentage of resident workers who worked at home (12.2% compared to 7.5%)